Enneagram strengths and weaknesses

 Type 8 - The Challenger

-Energizers: Being in control and taking charge, achieving goals and overcoming obstacles, standing up for oneself and others.
-For example leading and taking charge of a situation, standing up for oneself or others, achieving a difficult goal through determination.
+Energizers: Being in control and taking charge, achieving goals and overcoming obstacles, and standing up for oneself and others, for example, leading and taking charge of a situation, standing up for oneself or others, achieving a challenging goal through determination.

-Drainers: Feeling vulnerable or powerless, being controlled or dominated, being criticized or rejected, being forced to submit or back down.
-For example feeling powerless or vulnerable, being controlled or dominated by others, facing criticism or rejection.
+Drainers: Feeling vulnerable or powerless, controlled or dominated, criticized or rejected, forced to submit or back down.
+For example, feeling powerless or helpless, being controlled or dominated by others, and facing criticism or rejection.

-Strengths: Eights are highly confident, assertive, and powerful individuals.
+Strengths: Eights are highly confident, assertive, and powerful.
 They have a natural talent for leadership and are highly skilled at taking charge of a situation.
 They are highly protective of their loved ones and are willing to fight for what they believe in.

 Weaknesses: Eights can become overly aggressive and confrontational, leading to strained relationships and conflict.
-They may struggle with vulnerability and may become overly controlling in an attempt to protect themselves and others.
+They may struggle with vulnerability and may become excessively controlling in an attempt to protect themselves and others.

 Example career situation: A Type 8 may excel in a career that requires assertiveness and confidence, such as politics or business.
 However, their tendency towards aggression and control can cause them to become overly dominant and intimidating, leading to conflicts and power struggles.